Pradeepprabhakar92/data-512/data-512-a1/README.md

 ### Step 3: Analyze the data

 In this step, we create a visualization that will track three traffic metrics: mobile traffic, desktop traffic, and all traffic (mobile + desktop) using matplotlib.

+The output is a trend chart image file saved as en_wikipedia_traffic_visualization_200712-202008.png

 ### Data sources